OWALabuy/MiniWorldMusicTool/README.md

 Commercial use of this tool is prohibited without written authorization from Shifang Studio.

+If you encounter bugs or have any suggestions during use, please submit them in Issue.

 ### Contact the Author
 Email: [owalabuy@gmail.com](mailto:owalabuy@gmail.com)
 Telegram: [@OWALabuy](https://t.me/OWALabuy)

+# 配置教程 / Configuration tutorial